Jones reveals early onset dementia diagnosis

 The 41-year-old said he had received the diagnosis of probable chronic traumatic encephalopathy (CTE) in December 2021.

-Specialists told him he was one of one of the worst cases they had seen.
+Specialists told him he was one of the worst cases they had seen.

 "I feel like my world is falling apart," Jones told The Sunday Times.